greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-config.html.md

 ## <a id="info"></a>Required Inputs

-The following table lists all the information that is required to deploy a Greenplum Database cluster using the `gpv` utility.
+The following table lists all the information that you require to deploy a Greenplum Database cluster using the `gpv` utility.
 Be sure you have this information available before you start the deployment.

 |Configuration|Description|
 |-|-|